-- For the purposes of section 89(4) of the Act, the Chief Executive Officer must give reasonable notice to the public of any Council Meeting. - 22.2 Notice for an Ordinary Meeting of Council will be given 7 days prior unless circumstances do not permit. - 22.3 Notice for a Special Meeting of Council will be given minimum 4 days prior, period less than 48 hours may, however, be justified if exceptional circumstances exist. - 22.4 Notice of the date, time and place of a meeting will be advertised on Council's website, by advertisement in a local newspaper and by placement of the meeting advice on the notice board at the Shire Offices unless urgent or extraordinary circumstances prevent compliance with this clause. - 22.5 The Chief Executive Officer must send the Agenda for an Ordinary Meeting to every Councillor, electronically or at his or her residential address or such other address as nominated by that Councillor, not less than 48 hours before the time fixed for the holding of the Meeting. - 22.6 An Agenda must not be delivered to a Councillor who has been granted leave of absence unless the Councillor has, in writing, requested the Chief Executive Officer to continue to provide Agendas for Meetings held during the period of leave. - A notice of meeting incorporating or accompanied by an agenda of the business to be dealt with will be available on Council's website minimum 48 hours prior unless exceptional circumstances exist.
+- 22.1 For the purposes of section 89(4) of the Act, the Chief Executive Officer must give reasonable notice to the public of any Council Meeting. - 22.2 Notice for an Ordinary Meeting of Council will be given 7 days prior unless circumstances do not permit. - 22.3 Notice for a Special Meeting of Council will be given minimum 4 days prior, period less than 48 hours may, however, be justified if exceptional circumstances exist. - 22.4 Notice of the date, time and place of a meeting will be advertised on Council's website, by advertisement in a local newspaper and by placement of the meeting advice on the notice board at the Shire Offices unless urgent or extraordinary circumstances prevent compliance with this clause. - 22.5 The Chief Executive Officer must send the Agenda for an Ordinary Meeting to every Councillor, electronically or at his or her residential address or such other address as nominated by that Councillor, not less than 48 hours before the time fixed for the holding of the Meeting. - 22.6 A notice of meeting incorporating or accompanied by an agenda of the business to be dealt with will be available on Council's website minimum 48 hours prior unless exceptional circumstances exist.